swifdroid/docs/docs/lib/code/examples/wrapping-class.md

 To use Java classes swiftly, we need wrappers.

-A wrapper is a Swift class that internally holds a reference to a Java object and exposes its methods and properties in a swifty way.
+A wrapper is a Swift class that internally holds a reference to a Java object and exposes its methods and properties in a swiftly way.

 Learn more about it in JNIKit [→ wrapping java class](../../../jni-kit/examples.md)